Leland Michigan: Travel Guide to Fishtown

 leland michigan

-With a little more than a half hour from Traverse City and settled along the shore of Sleeping Bear Dunes, Leland offers shopping in historic fishing shanties, a variety of waterfront restaurants, and boat excursions to the Manitou Islands all while relaxing to the rumbling roar of the Carp River waterfall dropping into the center of Fishtown, Leland.
+One of the most popular tourist destinations on Northern Michigan’s Leelanau Peninsula, Leland is a little more than a half hour from Traverse City and just north of Sleeping Bear Dunes National Lakeshore.
+Leland offers shopping in historic fishing shanties, a variety of waterfront restaurants, and boat excursions to the Manitou Islands all while relaxing to the rumbling roar of the Carp River waterfall dropping into the center of Fishtown, Leland.

 Read on to discover more about picturesque Leland, MI.